esamattis/neovim-config/bundle/slimux/README.md

 # Slimux

-Slimux is an [tmux][] integration plugin for Vim.
+This is a SLIME inspired tmux integration plugin for Vim.
 It makes it easy to interact with different tmux panes directly from Vim.
 It has two styles for interacting with panes.
 REPL and Shell styles.

 REPL commands are designed to work with various Read Eval Print Loops such as `python`, `irb` (Ruby), `node` (Javascript), `coffee` (CoffeeScript) etc.
+This is loosely modelled after [SLIME for Emacs][SLIME].
 Shell commands are designed to work with normal shells such as `bash`.
+These are useful for running tests for example.

 Main difference between these is pane configuration visibility.
 Each buffer has own configuration for REPL, but for Shell there is only one global